The Secrets to Cooking Pasta

-Unless your grandmother carried an Italian passport, chances are you’ve been making your pasta the wrong way.
-Pasta is a beloved component of so many of our favorite dishes (mac and cheese, pasta salad, spaghetti and meatballs, etc.).
-Whether you’re boiling macaroni as a component for your mac and cheese or if you’re making a snack of bow tie pasta with butter, you must take good care of the noodles in your preparation.
+Unless your grandmother carried an Italian passport, chances are you've been making your pasta the wrong way.
+Pasta is a beloved component of so many classic dishes (mac and cheese, pasta salad, spaghetti and meatballs, etc.).
+Whether you're boiling macaroni for your mac and cheese or if you're making a snack of bow tie pasta with butter, you must take good care of the noodles in your preparation.

 WATCH: Baked Smokin' Macaroni and Cheese

 There are countless myths and legends surrounding the "right" technique for making pasta—throwing it against the wall to see if it sticks or putting oil in the boiling water to prevent the noodles from clumping together (yeah, that actually doesn't do anything).
 However, the tips below have been gathered from some pasta experts in Italy and are standard rules of pasta preparation in professional kitchens around the world.
 With these easy insider tips, you'll find that cooking the perfect pasta is much simpler than you thought (and that the myths couldn't be any more needless).